dragonchain/dragonchain/docs/usage/authentication.md

 Ensure that the path of your http request (everything _after_ the fully qualified domain name and protocol) **including** any query parameters is exactly what was used when creating the HMAC signature.
-If there is a mis-match, authorization will not work because the HMAC will not match.
+If there is a mis-match, the request cannot be authenticated.